BusinessCompass/Xplain-Meta-Primers/README.md

 ##🛠️ Evolution and Testing
 The Xplain Meta-Primer has evolved through multiple iterations over 2 years (v0.1 → v0.3.1) based on structured reviewer feedback, convergence rounds with five independent expert readers, and integration of practical governance enhancements (human–AI interaction mandates, analytics selection, self-audit protocols, dual-readership approach).
 Results have been submitted as formal papers for professional journal review.

 It has been tested in applied contexts including governance, risk, and compliance (GRC) data quality assessment, demonstrating measurable reductions in expert interpretation variance.
-These early stage tests confirmed the framework’s ability to deliver umporved structured trust and auditable reasoning.
+These early stage tests confirmed the framework’s ability to deliver improved structured trust and auditable reasoning.

 ---